D2KLab/ensemble-nerd/myapp/README.md

 ```

 ## Download data
-To be able to use the application, download the *data.zip* zipped folder at [this link](https://fil.email/OV1IYgGb), unzip and move it inside this folder.
+To be able to use the application, download [data.zip](http://enerd.eurecom.fr/data/data.zip) and unzip it in this folder.
 Do not rename folders.

 ## Set up server
 In order to locally set up the server, let's open the terminal, reach this folder and execute this command.